Tommy Sheppard (politician)

-Tommy Sheppard (born 6 March 1959) is a Scottish National Party (SNP) politician who has been the Member of Parliament (MP) for Edinburgh East since May 2015.
+Tommy Sheppard (born 6 March 1959) is a Scottish National Party (SNP) politician who was the Member of Parliament (MP) for Edinburgh East from 2015 until the seat's abolition in 2024.
+He has been SNP Spokesperson for Scotland since 2023.
 He is a former SNP spokesperson for the Cabinet Office and a former SNP Shadow Leader of the House of Commons.
 He is also known for founding The Stand Comedy Clubs in Edinburgh and Glasgow.

 Early life and education

-Sheppard was born in Coleraine, County Londonderry, Northern Ireland, in 1959 and moved to nearby Portstewart at the age of seven.
+Tommy Sheppard was born on 6 March 1959 in Coleraine, Northern Ireland, and moved to nearby Portstewart at the age of seven.
 He was educated at Coleraine Academical Institution before attending the University of Aberdeen to study medicine.
-He graduated with a degree in politics and sociology in 1982.
-That same year he was elected Vice-President of the NUS and moved to London.
+He graduated with a degree in politics and sociology in 1982; in the same year he was elected vice-president of the National Union of Students (NUS) and moved to London.

 Political career

-He left the NUS in 1984 to work in the East End of London and in 1986 was elected as a Labour member, on Hackney London Borough Council.
+Sheppard left the NUS in 1984 to work in the East End of London and in 1986 was elected as a Labour member on Hackney London Borough Council.
 In 1990 he became Deputy Leader of the council.
-Sheppard unsuccessfully contested Bury St Edmunds at the 1992 United Kingdom general election for the Labour Party, polling 14,767 votes and 23.6% of the vote.
-He moved back to Scotland and settled in Edinburgh, taking up a position with the District Council.

 In 1994 he was appointed Assistant General Secretary of Scottish Labour under John Smith.
 In 1997 he was made redundant from this role due to internal policy disagreements.

 He ceased to renew his Labour Party membership in 2003, stating: "I joined the Labour Party in 1979, just before my 21st birthday.
 Now 25 years later I've finally got around to cancelling the direct debit.
 I can no longer bring myself to vote Labour.
 My outlook has barely changed, but clearly the Labour Party has.
 I can no longer believe the Labour Party is likely to change the world very much, or at least not in a direction I would like".

 In 2012 he became the Edinburgh South organiser of the Yes Scotland campaign, but joined the SNP only in 2014 after the 2014 Scottish independence referendum.
-He was selected as candidate for the Edinburgh East constituency and polled 23,188 and 49.2% of the vote, securing election with a majority of 9,106 and defeating incumbent Labour MP Sheila Gilmore.
-In October 2015 Tommy was elected to the SNP's National Executive Committee.
-In March 2016 the Parliamentary Standards Committee announced that Mr Sheppard was under investigation for non-declaratory incomes.
-Last year his own company Salt n' Sauce Promotions Limited shareholder Funds had proven greater than Sheppard had claimed.
-He was reprimanded in the press by chairman Lord Bew, who called on reforms to be made to the scrutiny process of MPs earnings.
-At present such reported errors could be dismissed as merely "administrative" omissions.
-The details included thresholds governing how much ownership and share of control over companies must be over 15%.